Bylaws of the Green Party of the United States Youth Caucus

 8.1 Officers Elections:

 8.1.1 The regular election for officers shall occur yearly.
-In February, two co-chairs, secretary, and alternate delegate are elected.
-In August, the other two co-chairs, treasurer, and delegate are elected.
+In February, three co-chairs, secretary, and alternate delegate are elected.
+In August, the other three co-chairs, treasurer, and two delegates are elected.
 Elections are staggered as such to promote continuity of caucus operations.

 8.1.2.
 The official transition will happen during the next regularly scheduled conference call of the steering committee after the election.
 While other previous and ongoing discussion is encouraged, this provides a minimum opportunity for outgoing and incoming steering committee members to ask questions and seamlessly pass along needed information.